 Southern Virginia, 2011

 Ryan McGinn joined the Office of Academic Support in January of 2012.
 After working as a graduate assistant for a year he became an academic coordinator for the football team in 2013.
 McGinn received an undergraduate degree from Southern Virginia University in History with a minor in Business Management and Leadership in 2011.
-While at Southern Virginia McGinn competed in football, was a member of the Phi Alpha Theta History Honors Society and the Chi Epsilon Omega Business Honors Society, and was an Academic All-American.
+While at Southern Virginia McGinn competed in football as a receiver, was a member of the Phi Alpha Theta History Honors Society and the Chi Epsilon Omega Business Honors Society, and was an Academic All-American.
 He is on track to earn his Master of Arts degree in Educational Administration in the spring of 2015 .
 McGinn and his wife Brynn have one daughter, Raegan.

 Dickinson State, 2008

 Steve Mitchell joined the Office of Academic Support in September of 2014.
 Steve has been involved in various aspects of collegiate athletics since 2003.
 He played basketball at Otero Junior College, University of Alaska Anchorage and Dickinson State University (ND).
 While playing basketball Steve was both a NJCAA and NAIA Academic All-American.
 Before coming to the University of Wyoming, Steve was an Assistant Basketball Coach at Texas A&M International University (TAMIU).
 Steve is currently in enrolled at the University of Wyoming's College of Law with an anticipated graduation date of May 2015.
 During his first two years of law school Steve served as a Compliance Intern for the UW Athletic Department.
 Steve earned his bachelor's degree with honors, in Political Science, from Dickinson State University (2008) and his juris doctorate from the University of Wyoming (2015).
 Steve is married to Jennifer Mitchell.